No IOW MP or COUNCIL has ever asked for a Fixed Link Study… but why Not?

 The MP and ex Leader of the IOW Council both admit that restricted links across the Solent causes IOW deprivation….

-This is an extract of the letter dated 30th January 2015 from and signed by, the Present day IOW MP Andrew Turner and the ex leader of the Isle of Wight Council….Jonathan Bacon, to the Rt Hon John Hayes MP, the previous minister of State for transport:
+This is an extract of the letter dated 30th January 2015 from and signed by, at the time the MP Andrew Turner and the ex leader of the Isle of Wight Council….Jonathan Bacon, to the Rt Hon John Hayes MP, the previous minister of State for transport:

 “The Isle of Wight has a fragile economic base and the work of the infrastructure task force will be central and helping the economy to become more robust.
 Despite the best attempts of the Isle of Wight Council and the local community to re-balance the economy ….read more